LEARN

 What Happens When You Overstretch?

-“It’s tissue tolerance,” says Harrison.
-“It's the same as if we do a lot of strength work that maybe we hadn't been doing.”
-When our body works to repair those tears, says Dr. Mehta, it can create inflammation that leads to aches and soreness the next day.
+It comes down to tissue tolerance, the same principle as when you add a lot of new strength work you haven't been doing.
+When the body works to repair those tears, it can create inflammation that leads to aches and soreness the next day.

-“Frequently people won't even recognize why they feel that way—they may have felt like they over worked out when they actually might have overstretched.”
+People frequently don't recognize why they feel that way; they may assume they overworked out when they actually overstretched.

 Overstretch Injury

-(Though, know that if you’re sore after a yoga class, that could be from the strength challenge of hitting and holding the poses, not necessarily from the stretches.)
+If you're sore after a yoga class, that could be from the strength challenge of hitting and holding the poses, not necessarily from the stretches themselves.

-Although overstretching is unlikely to lead to injury unless you ignore all your body’s pain signals, Harrison says you could irritate an existing issue if you’re stretching near a joint that is already hypermobile.
+Although overstretching is unlikely to lead to injury unless you ignore all your body's pain signals, you could irritate an existing issue if you're stretching near a joint that is already hypermobile.

 What Are the Dangers of Overstretching?